cfatrane/nextjs-boilerplate/README.md

 ### [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)

 The Better Comments extension will help you create more human-friendly comments in your code.
-With this extension, you will be able to categorise your annotations into:
+With this extension, you will be able to categorize your annotations into:

 - Alerts
 - Queries